I don’t know about you but more and more I have found that when I layout a game plan for a day of fishing, it doesn’t always go the way I planned.

-Before long it becomes a battle of who can get up the earliest, or get their bait first and camp out on the spot.
+Before long it becomes a battle of who can get up the earliest or get their bait in first, and camp out on the spot.
+Then they tell a friend, and that friend tells another friend and before you know it, it’s like winning the Mega Millions Jackpot when you get there first.

 Sadly though, after a while these productive spots are fished out and the whole process starts over in another place.